nmking22/moviematch/README.md

 * This app uses Rails version `6.1.3.1`

-* The [Figaro Gem](https://github.com/laserlemon/figaro) is used to keep confidential information like API keys secure.
+* The [Figaro](https://github.com/laserlemon/figaro) gem is used to keep confidential information like API keys secure.

 * The [Fast JSON API](https://github.com/Netflix/fast_jsonapi) gem is used to serialize data.

 * The [SimpleCov](https://github.com/simplecov-ruby/simplecov) gem is used to ensure that 100% of our code is covered with unit testing.

+* The [Webmock](https://github.com/bblimke/webmock) and [VCR](https://github.com/vcr/vcr) gems are used for mocking and stubbing BE API calls.

 ## Learning Goals